caverac/agd-doc/tutorial.rst

 Constructing a GaussPy-Friendly Dataset
 --------------------------------------
-As discussed in the Simple Example section above, before running GaussPy we must ensure that our data is in a format readable by GaussPy.
+As discussed in the :ref:`simple-example-tutorial`, before running GaussPy we must ensure that our data is in a format readable by GaussPy.
 In particular, for each spectrum, we need to provide the independent and dependent spectral arrays (i.e. channels and amplitudes) and an estimate of the uncertainity per channel.
 In the following example we will construct a spectrum containing multiple overlapping Gaussian components with added spectral noise, using Equation :eq:`spectra`, and plot the results.

 We will make the following choices for parameters in this example: